 After all, he promised he would one day write Light's name down.
 Ryuk doesn't normally keep his promises – or at least, not in any manner a human would recognise as 'fair' – but this once he'll do exactly what he said he would.

-Light thought Ryuk's wings might be worth half his life, and Ryuk thinks they might have been too.
+Light had thought Ryuk's wings might be worth half his life and Ryuk thinks they might have been too.
 If he had wings, he could fly away with Ryuk, and Ryuk would be free of boredom forever.
 The loss almost isn't worth it.
 Almost.

 He digs his long fingers through the body's wounds, ignoring the yelping from the humans, and removes the bullets.
 When he gets back to the shinigami realm he'll find something to string them on.

 The new shinigami's face is marble – literally – blank as snow, no expression at all save for the small amused quirk at one corner of his mouth that will never go away.
-Bone folds together across his chest like a suit with a ragged wound over the heart, and he looks at Ryuk with brilliant red eyes and asks him about the stained bullets tied at equal distances into his hair like the points of a crown.
+Bone folds together across his chest like a suit with a ragged wound over the heart.
+He looks at Ryuk with brilliant red eyes and asks him about the stained bullets tied at equal distances into his hair like the points of a crown.

 Ryuk asks the shinigami his name.